 For the Note 10, Samsung has added a couple of new features based around productivity and gaming.

-First off is DeX.
-This is Samsung’s PC interface for its Note series and has been, up until now, accessible with a sold-separately dock.
-You can now plug the Note 10 directly into another computer (Windows or Mac) to access DeX and Samsung has partnered with Microsoft to make it easier to access your notifications, messages, images and so on via a PC (DeX will also be accessible via a Mac app too).
+First is DeX.
+This is Samsung’s PC interface for its Note series.
+Until now, it’s only been accessible with a dock that’s sold separately.
+Now you can plug the Note 10 directly into another computer (Windows or Mac) to access DeX, and Samsung has partnered with Microsoft to make it easier to access your notifications, messages, images and so on via a PC.

 Related: Best gaming phones 2019

-Gaming modes and gaming phones, in general, are becoming more and more popular, and it seems like Samsung wants a piece of the pie.
+In general, gaming modes and gaming phones are becoming more popular, and it appears that Samsung wants a piece of the pie.

-Instead of releasing a dedicated gaming device, like the Asus ROG Phone 2, it has just added a load of specific features to the Note 10 series.
-You can link it with a PC, for example, and stream games that way with the PlayGalaxy app.
-There also appears to be a clip-on controller available to avoid having a deal with on-screen controls.
+Instead of releasing a dedicated gaming device, such as the Asus ROG Phone 2, it has added lots of game-specific features to the Note 10 series.
+You can link it with a PC, for example, and stream games through the PlayGalaxy app.

 This year, probably more than most, the Galaxy Note 10 appears to be a slightly remodelled Galaxy S10, complete with an S Pen.

-That’s no bad thing – the S10 is one of the best Android phones around – but it would have been nice to see Samsung push forward in areas where the S10 fell behind some of the competition, such as the camera, for example.
+That’s no bad thing – the S10 is one of the best Android phones around – but it would have been nice to see Samsung push forward in areas where the S10 has fallen behind some of the competition; the camera is a good example.

-The display here is gorgeous; the design remains the best of any Android phone and the functionality of the S Pen offers something you can’t get elsewhere.
-I also really like the slightly smaller form-factor used here.
+The display here is great.
+The design remains the best of any Android phone, and the functionality of the S Pen offers something you can’t get elsewhere.
+I also really like its slightly smaller form factor.